Premier League LGBTQ+ armbands no longer required as new ‘With Pride’ initiative launches

 By Aaron Sugg

-Premier League captains will no longer be required to wear rainbow armbands after a player raised concerns about being associated with the Rainbow Laces campaign.
+Premier League captains will no longer be required to wear rainbow armbands as the English football league introduces a replacement for Rainbow Laces.

-The issue has emerged as the Premier League announced its new LGBTQ+ inclusion campaign, With Pride, which will run from 6 to 13 February 2026.
+The Premier League announced today (5 February) its new LGBTQ+ inclusion campaign, With Pride, which will run from 6 to 13 February 2026.

 “Premier League With Pride demonstrates our ongoing support for the LGBTQ+ community” – Premier League chief executive Richard Masters on With Pride

-Marking the end of the Rainbow Laces initiative, which had been in place since 2014, the new With Pride framework will see several changes:
+Marking the end of the Rainbow Laces initiative partnership with the Stonewall charity, which had been in place since 2014, the new With Pride framework will introduce several changes:

 * Team captains will no longer be required to wear rainbow armbands